 Note: Autofocus - when you edit fields adjust Autofocus at the new field.
-Device Use the Setup dialog microscope tab.
-Then click the Initialize the Autofocus button in the GUI. iQ will the Autofocus indicate if was successful.
+Use the Device Setup dialog microscope tab.
+Then click the Initialize the Autofocus button in the GUI. iQ will indicate if the Autofocus was successful.
 When you click Record Current, iQ will record the current setting from the microscope.